MINI Paceman (2013-2016) Review

 As the range starts with the Cooper, it means all MINI Pacemans (Pacemen?) get a sporty set of seats, which are even more firmly bolstered in S and John Cooper Works versions.
 It’s a slightly odd driving position, a curious sense of hunkered-down sportiness and high-up crossover vision.

-It’s roomy, much more so than a regular MINI, so is more comfortable for drivers of all shapes and sizes.
+It’s roomy, much more so than a regular MINI, so it's more comfortable for drivers of all shapes and sizes.
 Also, slightly upright-feeling pedals apart, there’s lots of adjustment to hone it further, and ex-MINI drivers will particularly like the extra elbow room you get in the MINI Paceman.

 Curiously, the MINI Paceman doesn’t quite have the same feeling of in-built quality that the smaller MINI hatchback does.
-The main dashboard structure looks a bit cheap and there are a few too many hard and shiny bits and pieces.
+The main dashboard structure looks a bit cheap, and there are a few too many hard and shiny bits and pieces.
 Some areas are plain flimsy, such as the panel around the climate control buttons.
 It just doesn’t feel like it has the same integrity as the normal MINI.

-At least the BMW-grade bits work well – such as the infotainment, a few of the minor controls, and details such as the responsiveness of the trip computer located within the rev counter.
+At least the BMW-grade bits work well, such as the infotainment, a few of the minor controls, and details such as the responsiveness of the trip computer located within the rev counter.
 And, on the outside, it has a good-quality finish, with thick paint and a solid thunk to the doors.
 It’s the details that let the Paceman down, which is a surprise.

 Versions with navigation have a MINI-branded (but thoroughly BMW-grade) infotainment system.
 The central screen isn’t a touchscreen, but is activated by a rotary iDrive controller located in the centre console.
-It isn’t quite as easy to use as in a BMW, but is still intuitive and straightforward.
+It isn’t quite as easy to use as in a BMW, but it is still intuitive and straightforward.

 While the hidden speedo needle is clever, it’s not actually very easy to read.
 You’ll be relying on the digital display in the rev counter instead.
+Pressing a button at the end of the indicator stalk allows the driver to change the information on the rev counter's digital display.

 The MINI Paceman certainly feels roomy and airy for people up front.
 The more upright positioning behind the wheel makes good use of this extra spaciousness with a good view forwards, although the plunging roofline does restrict things when looking over your shoulder.
 At least it has a rear wiper.